 Washington policymakers can reduce crime, build the future workforce, and strengthen our military readiness by increasing access to high-quality Expanding Learning Opportunities (ELOs).
-An investment of $2.25 million in ELOs in the 2018 budget would increase access more than seven times by reaching more than 11,600 youth in 330 programs across the state.
+An investment of $2 million in ELOs in the 2019-21 biennium would increase access by reaching 5,250 youth in 70 programs per year statewide.

 The afterschool hours are a prime time for juvenile crime.
 Expanded Learning Opportunities deter youth from crime when they are high-quality.

 Meanwhile, seven out of 10 working parents in Washington say that afterschool programs help them keep their jobs.
 ELOs support parents in the workforce while preparing the future workforce for post-secondary education—-something that will be necessary for 70 percent of jobs in Washington by 2020.